sympy/sympy/doc/src/guides/solving/solve-system-of-equations-algebraically.md

 []
 ```

-### Equations with no analytical solution
+### Equations With no Analytical Solution

 *Equations with no analytical solution content*

-### Equations which have an analytical solution, and SymPy cannot solve
+### Equations Which Have an Analytical Solution, and SymPy Cannot Solve

 *Equations which have an analytical solution, and SymPy cannot solve content*